 Lying on the cool concrete road, the mangy dog raised his head to gaze across the street to the dark building – dark save for a single window lit up with yellow light.
 Lowering his head onto his paws, his gaze remained locked on the only other evidence of life in La Carlotta; the soft murmur of crickets the only sound in the darkness.
-A sudden and savage roar pierced the darkness and immediately raised his hackles; in terror the dog leapt to his feet and barked furiously at the faceless monster now revealed in the lighted room.
-The passionate exchange of beasts continued for several minutes.
-Eventually the monster surrendered and the window finally became silent once more.
+A sudden and savage roar pierced the darkness and the dog’s hackles raised immediately in response; terrified, the dog leapt to his feet and barked furiously at the faceless monster, unseen in the distant room.
+The beast responded.
+A passionate exchange of beasts continued for several minutes.
+Eventually the monster quited and the window finally became silent once more.
 Victorious, the dog stretched back down on the asphalt.
-He kept his eyes locked on the illuminated window until, in an instant, it joined the rest of the world and became completely dark again.
+He kept his eyes locked on the illuminated window until, in an instant, it joined the rest of the world in darkness.

 The next day I still felt very sick.
 Food poisoning and all the friends it brings to the party wreck havoc on a person.
 Tuesday was supposed to be the day I drove around to say hi to all my old friends in La Carlotta and San Enrique, however since any activity would have to be limited to 10 meters from the vicinity of the bathroom for the next day at least, I tried as best as I could to sleep.
 At least I was in a cool, comfortable air conditioned room.
 Until the brown out.

 In the purgatory of sweating, fanning myself with my map of the Philippines, finding soothing music to help me sleep, and actually sleeping I spent my afternoon.
 Finally at around 5:00 pm the power came back on and the invention that, in my book, tops sliced bread was once again blasting me with a stream of cold air and ants.